 HR Support Goes Beyond Recruitment

 Your management company’s dedicated HR department should provide guidance and support beyond just recruiting new team members.
 The team should be composed of HR generalists, benefits specialists, recruiters and trainers.
 Once you have a new team member on board, they should feel fully supported and have the professional training and assistance they need to excel in their role.
 That’s why it’s key to have HR support beyond a third-party agency.
 As mentioned, when you entrust an HOA management company with HR and staffing, they hold all legal liability.
 As a result, you and your fellow board members cannot intervene directly with an employee on any HR-related matters.
-“If one of your board members has an issue with an employee, it’s best to bring it to the attention of the community manager,” said Preston.
+“If one of your board members has an issue with an employee, it’s best to bring it to the attention of the community manager,” said Schwartz.
 If you attempt to handle the issue yourself or with the help of your fellow board members, you run the risk of facing fines and penalties, litigation expenses, higher insurance rates, back pay or settlements.

 It’s important to note that many community management companies do not have in-house recruiters or HR specialists.
 Additionally, some management companies that do have HR associates may only have individuals tasked with certain jobs like payroll and hiring.
 This tactic leaves your association particularly vulnerable because your HOA is technically the employer in these situations and is responsible if the management company mishandles an employee issue.
 Your association must be covered in all kinds of HR scenarios (beyond recruitment) in order to avoid costly litigation.